 Please use the dropdown buttons to set your preferred options, or use the checkbox to accept the defaults.

-Alina has been the recipient of awards including the Royal Philharmonic Society Young Artist Award 2010, the Borletti-Buitoni Trust Award 2008 and the Classical BRIT Young Performer of the Year Award 2009, and was a member of the BBC New Generation Artists scheme from 2005 to 2007.
-She was made an MBE in the 2016 New Year Honours List.
+Alina has been the recipient of awards including the 2019 RPS Instrumentalist Award, the 2008 Borletti-Buitoni Trust Award, and the 2009 Classical BRIT Young Performer of the Year Award.
+She was a member of the BBC New Generation Artists scheme from 2005 to 2007, and was made an MBE in the 2016 New Year Honours List.

 Alina performs on an Anselmo Bellosio violin of c1775, kindly provided by Georg von Opel.